phalcon/documentation/docs/filter-filter.md

 $filter->upperwords(string $input): string|null
 $filter->url(string $input): string|null
  ```

 ## Sanitizing Data
-Sanitizing is the process which removes specific characters from a value, that are not required or desired by the user or application.
-By sanitizing input we ensure that application integrity will be intact.
+Sanitizing is the process that removes specific characters from a value, that are not required or desired by the user or application.
+By sanitizing input, we ensure that application integrity will be intact.

 ```php
 <?php